 Outside you will find the delights of a Scandinavian barbecue hut, which can seat everyone in comfort on benches covered with fur pelts, and allows alfresco barbecue meals to be enjoyed all year round.

-There is a playground area for the children to play safely, which includes a swing set, climbing frame with cargo net, basketball hoop and outdoor table tennis, as well as over half an acre of enclosed garden with lawns and a patio to explore.
+There is a playground area for the children to play safely, which includes a swing set, climbing frame with cargo net and a basketball hoop, as well as over half an acre of enclosed garden with lawns and a patio to explore.

 The countryside surrounding this cottage offers great walks and access onto the Anglesey Coastal Path, which leads onto Cymyran Bay and the miles of golden beach in Rhosneigr cove, accessible within 20 minutes’ walk.